Frequently asked questions

 By default, Umbraco Cloud supports HTTP/2.

-No this is not a security risk.
-This cookie is set by the load balancer (LB) and is only used by the LB to track which server your site is on.
-ARRAffinity cookie is a built-in feature of Azure App Service and is only useful when your website is being scaled to multiple servers.
-In Umbraco Cloud, we cannot scale your site to multiple servers so the cookie is effectively unused.
+No, this is not a security risk.
+The ARRAffinity cookie is set by the load balancer (LB) to track which server the site is on.
+It is a built-in feature of Azure App Service and is only useful when scaling to multiple servers.
+Since Umbraco Cloud does not scale sites across multiple servers, this cookie remains unused.

-Yes.
-You can use any valid certificate on Umbraco Cloud.
+Yes, any valid certificate can be used on Umbraco Cloud.

-Learn more about this and how to set it up in our Security section.
+Learn more and how to set it up in the Security article.

 Does Umbraco Cloud use Transparent Data Encryption (TDE) for databases?